 Step #10: Pull VLEDS LPR Wire Through License Plate Light Grommet

-After you pull the wire through, you can connect up your plate and fold/stuff your wires up into the empty location above the grommet.
+After you pull the wire through, you can connect up your plate and neatly fold your wires up into the empty location above the grommet.

 Step #11: Screw Down License Plate Light & Plug It In

 Step #12: Pull Fisher Tape through Cargo Hatch Wiring Rubber

 This is a tight one.
 Pull your fisher wire with VLEDS reverse light harness through this rubber section.

 Step #13: Pull Fisher Tape through Headliner and Into D-Pillar

 Once you have the wire and harness free again, port the wire down into the headliner.

 NOTE: There are two routes you can go.
 You can go above the sheet metal or below the sheet metal and directly on top of the headliner.

 Feed the wire almost directly on top of headliner without cutting into the headliner.
 You can pull down on the headliner to see your fisher wire, just don’t pull down too hard, headliner can crack and take new shape easily.